bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 The sender sends that over, the receiver takes that, adds their inputs, sends that back to the sender.
 This is the Payjoin proposal.
 And the sender checks to make sure that everything is okay with the transaction, that the receiver isn't trying to do any funny business by increasing the amount that the sender pays to them or something.
-If everything is okay, then the sender will finalize that PSPT and broadcast it to the network.
+If everything is okay, then the sender will finalize that PSBT and broadcast it to the network.
 So there are some drawbacks to this.
 The receiver is required to run a server, as we mentioned earlier.
 That led to a lot of wallets not wanting to implement Payjoin.